 3. Doctors can tell if you’re a virgin.

 There is no way for medical providers to tell whether or not you’ve had sex, whether you have a penis or a vagina.
-Many people think that doctors can tell whether someone has had sex by looking at their hymen, and seeing if it’s been torn.
+Many people think that doctors can tell whether someone with a vagina has had sex by looking at their hymen, and seeing if it’s been torn.
 But this is completely false.
-The hymen is a thin bit of skin tissue that partially covers the vaginal opening, usually (but not always) in a half-moon shape.
-During puberty, hymens naturally change in a variety of ways, including becoming more elastic.
+The hymen is a thin bit of skin tissue that partially covers the vaginal opening, often (but not always) in a half-moon shape.
+During puberty, hymens become more elastic.
 Hymens can tear for all sorts of reasons, including doing the splits, inserting a tampon or, yes, having PIV sex.
 It is very difficult, and often impossible, to figure out if a hymen has been torn in the past.
 And often, they never tear!
 Instead, the hymen stretches—kind of like an elastic hair band.

 It is true that hymens occasionally (but rarely) cover the whole vaginal opening.
 This is called an imperforate hymen, and it can be fixed with a minor surgery.
 It is also rare.
 Think about it: if hymens covered the whole vaginal opening, how would period blood escape?